eclectic-matt/app-ideas/README.md

 The full challenge details can be found on [Florian's Github Repo](https://github.com/florinpop17/app-ideas)

+You can see previews of the challenges on my [Github Pages site](https://eclectic-matt.github.io/app-ideas/)

 ## Current Challenge

 The challenge I am currently working on is: